kleinbottle/swanlotus/content/blogs/wonder-that-is-pi/wonder-that-is-pi.md

 ```
 </div>

-![An image of the restored tombstone in Leiden celebrating Ludolph van Cuelen's signal achievement in calculating $\pi$ to 35 places.
+![An image of the restored tombstone in Leiden celebrating Ludolph van Cuelen's extraordinary  achievement in calculating $\pi$ to 35 decimal places.
 Image is taken from <https://www.history-of-mathematics.org/artifacts/pi-tombstone> [@tombstone].]({attach}images/van-ceulen-restored-tombstone.jpg){#fig:memorial width=50% .modal-target}

 [François Viète](https://en.wikipedia.org/wiki/Fran%C3%A7ois_Vi%C3%A8te) not only emulated the polygonal approach of Archimedes to estimate $\pi$, but also introduced algebraic notation [@viete;@maor1998] to allow for greater abstraction.
 Even more significantly, he introduced---for the first time---an explicit, infinite product formula for for the _exact_ value of $\pi$, now known as [Viète's formula](https://en.wikipedia.org/wiki/Vi%C3%A8te%27s_formula) [@viete-formula;@maor1998], consisting of a product of nested radicals:
 $$